 In ancient Anglo-Saxon England, the ancestors of the Allerenshaw surname lived at the village of Ravenshaw, in Warwickshire.
 Allerenshaw is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 In this case the surname was originally derived from the Old English words used to refer to those individuals who lived near the raven wood, indicating that the original bearers lived near a forest that was occupied by many ravens.

 Early Origins of the Allerenshaw family

-Another 149 words (11 lines of text) are included under the topic Early Allerenshaw History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allerenshaw research.
+Another 82 words (6 lines of text) are included under the topic Early Allerenshaw History in all our PDF Extended History products and printed products wherever possible.

 Allerenshaw Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Allerenshaw are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Allerenshaw include: Renshaw, Ravenshaw, Renshall, Olerenshaw and many more.

 Early Notables of the Allerenshaw family (pre 1700)